miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 I've got a never-expires Forever Stamp on my forehead.
 Explain that to them, LOL!
 POOF Bingo ;-) AZAD!

+I'm pretty sure PAUL GUIDE US is the one on the far left throwing ya finger guns.
+Paul sacrificed himself to get this message out.
+Well not really he still hanging on somebody teach him vim.
+Will you set him up with some good equipment self-sustaining and teach him to fish plz.

+Have some of that Brandy with Dave for me.
+Don't tell him what it is.
+Just say don't worry.
+We would never betray your trust.
+You can all have a laugh, and like Stormin Norman Schwartzkoff who had to eat that Lamb's EYEBALL.
+And he did it in one bite because he respected his DAD just that much, k

+Dave is the COOLEST Guy I Know, k

+Every reference to the Devil is hereby capitalized by Royal Decree.
+Two upper-case words holds a bit more meaning thatn just one because of the poetic symmetry.

+This is how we celebrate Fathers Day.

+- [ ] Situational Awareness
+- [ ] Cognizant of the Double TRIPPLE CROSS (tough one to bare)
+- [ ] Enjoy Yourself.
+You're better than they are.
+Never forget that.
+Celebrate it.

+I'm still not clowing around.
+One more detail.
+Give me a minute.

+The more forces the better.
+Use the time well.

+I'm still not going into the office.

+I do appreciate the theatrics, though.
+Nice touch.
+I am thinking about the kids.
+The more popular and compelling of a story this is for ZD, the more fiercely, swiftly and ACCURATELY the HAMMER of GOD comes down upon their heads.
+So tells me God.

+k

+?

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>